– updated

 The Apollo 11 lunar landing module Eagle, with astronauts Neil Armstrong and Buzz Aldrin aboard, is photographed above the moon by crewmate Michael Collins on the Columbia command module during rendezvous operations on July 21, 1969.

-// new Date(year, monthIndex, day, hours, minutes, seconds, milliseconds);
+// new Date(year, monthIndex, day, hours, minutes, seconds, milliseconds)

-const landingDate = new Date(1969, 5, 20);
+const landingDate = new Date(1969, 5, 20)

 Two things to note:

-1. Month is index based, i.e., January is 0.
+1. month is index based, i.e., january is 0

-Avoid setting new Date by date-time-string-format parameter because of it’s inconsistency between included time and excluded
+Avoid new Date() parameter in date-time-string-format because of it’s inconsistency between included time and excluded

 new Date("1969-06-20") – i.e. datestring as parameter – might seem to give the same result as number parameters, but when you only pass a date it will set it to midnight UTC time, then the host environment adds the local timezone offset.

-const landingDateTimeOff = new Date("1969-06-20");
+const landingDateMidnightOffset = new Date("1969-06-20");

 const landingTime = new Date("1969-06-20T20:17:40.000Z")